SummaryRead the full fact sheet

 Aged care workers provide care and support to older people in aged care homes, clinics, hospitals and private homes.
 They help with personal care (such as showering, dressing and eating), domestic duties (preparing meals and cleaning) and managing illness (such as helping the person to take their medicines).
 Aged care workers also provide companionship and emotional support, and help the person to be as healthy and well as possible while maintaining the person’s independence and dignity.

-Aged care workers in Victoria usually hold a Certificate III in Aged Care.
+Aged care workers usually hold a Certificate III in Aged Care.